wangjunxiao/SDNCloud/README.md

 >![overview](overview.PNG)
 >

-Network bussiness simulation, a mirror testbed of exsiting bussiness running in product can be easily orchestrated from the scratch.
+The sdntestbed is a OpenStack based sdn testbed platform, developed by vnetlab team in dlut.
+The sdntestbed is used for network business simulation, to build a mirror testbed of exsiting in-product business.
 The experiment conducted in the shadow environment will not only safeguard exsiting bussiness, but also be migrated into product environment conveniently.

-The sdntestbed is a OpenStack based sdn testbed platform, developed by vnetlab team in dlut.
 You can deploy the sdntestbed on a OpenStack cluster with nodes connected by a simple L2 commodity switch.
 On the platform, each user can define a vnet, consists of virtual sdn controllers, sdn switches, links and hosts with isolated operating system.

 # Features